ChrisMurphyOnline/su24-organisms/README.md

 **You may not use static variables to communicate between instances of your species.** The only communication can be done using the _externalState_ method, keeping in mind that organisms of other species will be able to observe that value as well.

-To add your player to the simulation, list it in the CLASS_LIST and PLAYER_LIST entries in gamemodel.properties (you can have multiple entries separated by commas).
+To add your player to the simulation, list it in the CLASS_LIST and PLAYER_LIST entries in gamemodel.properties; you can have multiple entries separated by commas.

 Note: To do logging/debugging, you may use System.out.println or System.err.println to write to the console, but please comment these out before submitting players for the tournaments.
 You may also call the _print_ or _println_ method in the OrganismsGame object to have text appear in the “messages” console in the simulator.